numpy/numpy/doc/source/reference/c-api/array.rst

        :c:data:`NPY_STABLESORT` are aliased to each other and may refer to one of several stable sorting algorithms depending on the data type.

+.. c:enum:: NPY_SORT_NAN_POSITION

+   An enum used to indicate the position of NaN values in sorting.

+   .. c:enumerator:: NPY_SORT_NAN_FIRST

+      Indicates that NaN values should be sorted first.

+   .. c:enumerator:: NPY_SORT_NAN_LAST

+      Indicates that NaN values should be sorted last.

 .. c:enum:: NPY_SCALARKIND